Author Showcase Book Reviews on Lauren Child by Carrie Anne

 Herb loves storybooks.
 One night Herb couldn’t fall asleep so he started to look through his old book of fairytale stories.
 Soon his eyes became heavy and he fell asleep with his head on the page.
 The next morning he when he awoke he found he had fallen into the book.

 Lauren Child uses elements in the book, such as foldouts and upside down pages, to make this a fun story.
-Kids will enjoy seeing their favourite fairytale stories in a different light.
+Kids will enjoy seeing their favorite fairytale stories in a different light.

 Hubert Horatio Bartle Bobton-Trent

 picture book, age 4-8